 Explore and eat your way through Eataly

 Eataly is basically my Disneyland.
 I’ve never met anyone who hated Eataly!
 What’s not to love?
 All foodies will go googly eyed over all of the fine Italian goods.
 If you’ve never heard of it, it’s basically a gigantic beautiful gourmet store full of the finest Italian goods you’ve ever seen, combined with a few different gourmet Italian restaurants and bars ALL IN ONE.
-They have one main restaurant they flip every season–right now, it’s called BAITA, and it’s Italian Alps themed.
-You’ve never seen anything cuter or cozier!
-Go, go go!
-You can also take lot’s of different classes, from wine tasting to Gnocchi making!
+You can also take lots of different classes, from wine tasting to Gnocchi making!

 Chicago’s Famous Museums

 The Field Museum, Museum of Science and Industry, Shedd Aquarium and Art Institute are world famous for good reason!
-I absolutely adore the Art Institute (make sure to grab lunch in their restaurant, it’s beautiful and overlooks the park!)
+I absolutely adore the Art Institute (make sure to grab a drink in their restaurant, it’s beautiful and overlooks the park!)
 I love their impressionist room.
-So many beauties by Monet!
+So many beauties!

 There are a lot of fun places to go ice skating in downtown Chicago and pretty much anywhere else around the city.
 If you’re in a popular neighborhood, there’s likely an ice skating rink somewhere nearby!
 There’s Millennium Park and Maggie Daley Park “skating ribbon”, there’s a rink at the Lincoln Park Zoo, and one at the Peninsula with beautiful skyline views!
 (Just make sure to bundle up!)